MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_1_gradient_creation.rst

 Note that the default parameters (normalized angle kernel, diffusion embedding approach, 10 components) will be reported in the console.
 Once you have your gradients a good first step is to simply inspect what they look like.
-Lets have a look at the first two gradients.
+Let's have a look at the first two gradients.

 .. code-block:: matlab